A voice keyboard that keeps your voice on your phone.

 Some providers offer Business Associate Agreements, and that is a necessary step if you use their cloud services.
 But a BAA is a legal agreement, not a technical safeguard.
 It means the provider assumes liability, but it does not prevent a breach from occurring.
 Your patients' audio still sits on servers you do not control, subject to the provider's security practices, their employees' access policies, and their incident response capabilities.

-Apple Dictation sends audio to Apple's servers for processing.
+Apple Dictation sends audio to Apple's servers for processing in many configurations.
+The exact data flow depends on macOS version, language, and a setting most clinicians never see; we map the full path in our Apple Dictation data privacy breakdown.
 Google Voice Typing routes audio through Google's cloud.
-Nuance Dragon, which was the long-standing standard for medical dictation on Mac, has been discontinued for macOS — Dragon Professional is now Windows-only, and Dragon Medical One is a cloud-based service requiring a BAA and ongoing subscription.
+Nuance Dragon, which was the long-standing standard for medical dictation on Mac, has been discontinued for macOS - Dragon Professional is now Windows-only, and Dragon Medical One is a cloud-based service requiring a BAA and ongoing subscription.
+We cover practical replacements in the best Dragon Medical alternatives in 2026.

 Most "HIPAA-compliant" dictation solutions are really cloud tools with BAAs bolted on, which means you are still transmitting PHI to third-party infrastructure.
 They solve the legal requirement but not the fundamental architectural exposure.